animra/Improved-Image-Classification-Using-EfficientNet-Custom-Dataset-/README.md

-# Image Classification using EfficientNet
+# Image Classification using EfficientNet (Custom Dataset)

 # Dataset
 The dataset is taken from "https://www.kaggle.com/c/deeplearningclassificationtask/data"